thunderbird/developer-docs/planning/roadmap.md

 ### Re-implement Movemail
 Priority: <span style="background-color: #B3FFB3">P3</span>
 Delivery Quarter: Q3 2025
-Why: We had a few thousands sysadmins using it, now they all moved to Betterbird.
-That'âs just a silly loss for a feature that had no maintenance cost.
 High level objectives (non-exhaustive):
 * Reimplement the ability to use Movemail in Thunderbird.
 * No account creation feature for now.